 PFF does chart some other useful statistics, or at least they did until their new revamp which took many of their stats out of public view.
 (I quite liked their “pass rush productivity” stat, which incorporates QB hurries and hits as well as sacks.)

 But PFF’s methodology leads to blind spots in their analysis.
-Not knowing the responsibilities of certain players on certain plays needs to an amount of guesswork.
+Not knowing the responsibilities of certain players on certain plays leads to an amount of guesswork.
 And in their evaluation of college prospects, it seems like they have the same weakness as the Browns, overvaluing production as opposed to traits that are necessary to win at the next level.

 No method of analysis is perfect; every method has biases and flaws.
 If you are wedded to one, your analysis (and, if you have one, your team) will contain those flaws as well.
 Since I’m not possessed of the kind of time to grind tape endlessly nor the acumen to build my own analytics methods, I try to draw from as many sources as possible.
 When it comes to the NFL draft, I put an emphasis on methods that rely on scouting tape, looking for traits that translate to successful play at the next level, while also considering metrics for production and athleticism that have proven to some degree to correlate to NFL success.